- Overview: Greece

 - Expand without an Entity Set Up

 Global PEO and Payroll in Greece

 Getting your business up and running in Greece can be challenging, especially if you do not speak the native language.
 Establishing your business entity in Greece is an option to be considered as you expand abroad.
 But before you invest valuable resources in setting up a business in Greece, you should be fully aware of the risks involved.

 Acumen’s Global PEO and Payroll solution was designed especially for companies like yours to smooth the way for quick, easy, and risk-free business operations in Greece without establishing a legal business entity.

 What Is a Global PEO?

 A PEO (Professional Employment Organisation) is an international employment service provider that allows you to outsource all the legal hiring complexities and ongoing payroll for your employees in foreign countries.
-With a PEO by your side, your company can focus on finding and hiring the best talent without worrying about administrative hassles.
+With a PEO, your company can focus on finding and hiring the best talent without worrying about administrative hassles.

 A professional employer organization (PEO) allows businesses to outsource tasks and processes related to employee management without establishing a locally registered entity in the target country.

 A professional employee organization (PEO) provides hiring, payroll, and benefits management services to businesses of all sizes.
 When you work with a PEO, it becomes your Employer of Record for tax purposes, which allows you to save time and money on HR and payroll functions.